jumpinjackie/forge-e33-mod/BUGS.md

 I templated this off of Auntie's Hovel which does the same thing but with Goblin cards!

+The UB mana ability seems to be used for auto-payment even if you don't meet the activation condition.

 # Gestral Merchant

 Can generate excess tokens on overkill.
 The intent was only to generate tokens up to the creature's toughness

 # Golgra, Gestral Chief

 I am being prompted for the mode before the enrage trigger goes on the stack, I kind of expected the prompt to happen on trigger resolution.
 And the trigger description on the stack is the full modal prompt and not the choice made.
-Not sure if it ultimately matters.
+Not sure if it ultimately matters because it behaviourally works as expected.

 # Esquie, Friend of Verso